 TWENDE project is part of the EDCTP2 programme supported by the European Union

-- Evaluate the extent of the implementation of two WHO approved molecular diagnostics and explore how to implement the rapid MYcobacterial Treatment Response Assay (MYTRA) developed by the University of St Andrews.
+- Characterising the extent of the implementation of two WHO approved molecular diagnostics and exploring how to implement the rapid Molecular bacterial load assay (MBLA), a tuberculosis treatment response test developed by the University of St Andrews.

-- Assess the benefits of these methods to the health care system and gauge the attitude of health care staff and administrators to the funding of these tests.
+- Identifying the benefits of these methods to the health care system and gauge the attitude of health care staff and administrators to the funding of these tests.

-- Seek both local and international avenues to unravel the impediments to a wider uptake of effective TB diagnostics
+- Identifying both local and international avenues to unlock the impediments to a wider uptake of effective TB diagnostics

-- Engage policy makers to accelerate the uptake of research innovations
+- Seeking the policy makers views and recommendations for accelerating the uptake of research innovations

-This project is part of the EDCTP2 programme supported by the European Union.
+TWENDE is part of the EDCTP2 programme supported by the European Union